EntropySynthetica/PacDiscordRaidBot/readme.md

 To sign up for a spot someone simply needs to click the reaction emoji of the role they want.
 If they click multiple emoji the system will sign them up for the last role that they clicked.
 The stop sign emoji will remove them from the signup.

 To delete a signup just delete the post via discord.
 This may require admin perms on the channel.

+Someone can be manually added or removed from a trial with the command ```!AddtoTrial```

+To use this type a message that starts with that command followed by the trial ID number, @ message of the person to add or remove, and the appropriate role emoji.
+Use the stop sign emoji to remove someone.

 ## Running the Bot